 5. We share and use the spiritual and material gifts God has given us.
 This includes sharing in the leadership of the congregation by serving on committees and in other positions and supporting the congregation financially.

 6. We use our gifts and talents to serve the needs of others in our neighborhoods, communities, and the wider world.

 7. By God’s grace, we live as those whom Christ called to be peacemakers: renouncing violence in the resolution of conflict, bringing justice and reconciliation in our world, and demonstrating the love of God among us and in the broken world around us.

 8. We live responsibly as caretakers of the environment, with the awareness of the needs of others around the world and responding to the environmental challenges of the present.

 9. We share the life and vision of the Austin Mennonite Church with our neighbors and friends in a positive and inviting way and as witnesses to God’s love.

-10. As a Christian community, called to peacemaking and reconciliation, we welcome each other and affirm that people of any racial or ethnic identity, sexual orientation, political perspective, gender identity, ability, age, and economic status are welcome to full participation in our congregation.
+10. As a Christian community, called to peacemaking and reconciliation, we welcome each other and affirm that people of any racial or ethnic identity, sexual orientation, gender identity, ability, age, and economic status are welcome to full participation in our congregation.

 We confess that in attempting to meet these goals we sometimes miss the mark.
 However, we accept God’s grace and guidance and the nurture of this congregation as we live into this covenant with God and each other.